-The aggregate number of shares of our common stock that are reserved for issuance in connection with Awards under the 2002 Plan is 10,750,000.
+The aggregate number of shares of our common stock that are reserved for issuance in connection with Awards under the 2002 Plan is 12,000,000.
 Each Share subject to an Award (other than an Option or SAR) counts as 2.07 Shares for the purposes of the limit set forth in the preceding sentence.
-As of June 30, 2012, options to purchase 2,402,461 shares and unvested restricted shares and restricted stock units in the amount of 416,162 were outstanding under the 2002 Plan.
-As of June 30, 2012, a total of 3,515,648 shares remain available for future grant under the 2002 Plan.
-The amendments would increase the authorized number of shares by 1,250,000.
-As of June 30, 2012, options outstanding under the 2002 Plan have per share exercise prices ranging from \$11.76 to \$30.35, or a weighted average per share price of \$18.00.
+As of June 30, 2013, options to purchase 1,659,280 shares and unvested restricted shares and restricted stock units in the amount of 719,321 were outstanding under the 2002 Plan.
+As of June 30, 2013, a total of 3,456,588 shares remain available for future grant under the 2002 Plan.
+The amendments would increase the authorized number of shares by 2,000,000.
+As of June 30, 2013, options outstanding under the 2002 Plan have per share exercise prices ranging from \$11.76 to \$30.35, with a weighted average per share price of \$18.88.

 Additionally, the 2002 Plan limits the number of shares that may be awarded to any one individual in a calendar year to 1,000,000 shares in the form of Options or SARS, and 800,000 shares in the form of performance shares, performance units, restricted shares or RSUs that are intended to qualify as performance based compensation under Section 162(m) of the Code.
+The 2002 Plan further limits the number of shares that may be awarded to any non-employee director in a calendar year to 7,500.

 If an Award is forfeited, canceled, terminated, exchanged or surrendered or such Award is settled in cash or otherwise terminates without a distribution of Shares to the participant, the shares subject to the Award are returned to the available pool of shares reserved for issuance under the 2002 Plan.
-However, shares used to pay the exercise price of an Option or withheld to satisfy any tax withholding obligations are not added back to the pool of shares reserved for future issuance.
+However, shares used to pay the exercise price of an Option, withheld to satisfy any tax withholding obligations or repurchased on the open market with the proceeds of the exercise price of an option are not added back to the pool of shares reserved for future issuance.
 Additionally, the number of shares subject to a SAR will upon exercise of the SAR be counted as used against the pool of shares reserved for issuance, even if a fewer number of shares are actually issued in settlement of the exercise of the SAR.